XHPUGC-FM

-XHPUGC-FM is a radio station on 96.3 FM in Úrsulo Galván-Cardel, Veracruz, Mexico.
+XHPUGC-FM is a radio station on 105.7 FM in Úrsulo Galván-Cardel, Veracruz, Mexico.
 It is owned by Multimedios Radio and carries its La Lupe Spanish variety hits format.

 History

 XHPUGC was awarded in the IFT-4 radio auction of 2017 and came to air May 4, 2018.

 All three Multimedios stations in Veracruz flipped from La Caliente to La Lupe on November 6, 2020.

+On June 7, 2023, the Federal Telecommunications Institute (IFT) approved XHPUGC-FM to move to 105.7 MHz, to avoid interference with XHRN-FM, which has a transmitter in the city of Veracruz.
+The frequency change was carried out on September 20, 2024.